Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/vep/how-to-use-ensembl-vep.md

 To update or edit your choice of variants select Change to the right-hand side of the Variant section.

 ## Additional information associated with test variants
-VEP can provide information associated with the variants identified in a specific genome assembly.
+Ensembl VEP can provide information associated with the variants identified in a specific genome assembly.

-VEP can provide additional information about
+Ensembl VEP can provide additional information about
 * __Gene and transcripts__ in which variants are located
 * __Predictions__ of the effect of variants on transcripts, protein structure and function and pathogenicity
 * __Variant population frequencies__